Delta shower valve installation doesn’t have to be hard.

 Hopefully, the tips in this tutorial help you with your shower remodel.

-If your next step is to waterproof the shower, this Schluter tutorial might help out.
+If your next step is to waterproof the shower, this Schluter tutorial will help out.

 Tap the button below to learn more